 Not that the inconvenience of his situation, great as it was, could even begin to compare with the misery of hers.
-Of course he needed to be free of Kenshin in order to get on with his life, and no consciousness of disparity between his situation and someone else’s could change that, but, even haunted, that life could certainly be a lot worse.
+Of course he needed to be free of Kenshin in order to get on with his life, and no consciousness of disparity between his predicament and someone else’s could change that, but, even haunted, that life could certainly be a lot worse.
 Maybe if he kept that thought in mind and stopped concentrating so much on his own difficulties, things would go more smoothly.

 So what if he was irrationally, sometimes destructively angry all the time?
 So what if some guy he didn’t know was watching him every time he took a piss?
 So what if he’d developed a crush on someone whose sexual orientation he couldn’t parse?
-At least he had never been coerced into killing his husband.
+At least he’d never been coerced into killing his husband.

 He sat up and looked at Kenshin, turning his head to follow the ghost’s progress around him.
 He really had been thinking a lot about himself, hadn’t he?
-Kenshin, who was central to this affair, had barely registered as more than a problem to be solved, a nuisance to be gotten rid of by whatever means — certainly never fully as an individual with driving needs and memories and (as Sano should have good reason to know) human emotions.
+Kenshin, central to this affair, had barely registered as more than a problem to be solved, a nuisance to be gotten rid of by whatever means — certainly never fully as an individual with driving needs and memories and (as Sano should have good reason to know) human emotions.

-Next, giving up on doing nothing any longer, he tried to choose an appropriate ringtone for Hajime’s number, but this was frustrating because all he had to work with was the pre-loaded lineup of generic jingles, and none of them seemed to fit.
+Next, giving up on doing nothing any longer, he tried to choose an appropriate ringtone for Hajime’s number, but this frustrated him because all he had to work with was the pre-loaded lineup of generic jingles, and none of them seemed to fit.
 A few songs came to mind that would be very appropriate — a couple angry, one plaintive — but to buy them as ringtones cost something like two dollars each.
 He was pondering the issue, considering whether or not he should authorize the expenditure, and on the verge of giving in, when Hajime actually called and spared him the decision (for now).

 “Kaoru was Kenshin’s second wife.”